Banquo1/laravel-table/README.md

 techniques for sortable columns, customizable cell data, automatic pagination, ~~user-definable rows-per-page, batch action handling, and extensible filtering~~ (coming soon).

 ## michaelpapesch fork of Sotagency fork: forked due to not being able to check out with composer because of same branch name.
-Working with Laravel 5.8.x.
+Working with Laravel 5.7.x and 5.8.x.

 ## Installation